The Paintings of Edward Hopper

 In Room in New York, 1932, if you drew a line between this man and woman, could there be any more tension?
 It’s almost as if they are pushed apart.
 She plays with the piano as if to fill in time.
 He bends over his paper as if to concentrate and perhaps block her out.
 What words have or will be spoken?

 How many times have we said or done something that is unfathomable to us?
-He wanted to take her in her arms and tell her he loved her.
+He wanted to take her in his arms and tell her he loved her.
 But instead, he said something so stupid and cruel, he’d never forgive himself.
 We don’t know what the subconscious is up to and often we aren’t even aware that unconscious forces operate within us.

 3] Separated from their surroundings